shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 find it, if you looked up these keywords.

-* **Scene description**: thanks to our senses, the context in which we think of something may depend on a complex web of causality that is summarized by a sort of snapshot of the scene.
+* **Scene description**: thanks to our senses, the context in which we think of something may depend on a complex web of happenings (of causality) that's ultimately summarized by a sort of snapshot of *the state the scene* that we think of as context.
 The fullest possible description of context is thus a background story for the moment.
 Think of forensic investigators solving a mystery.
 They assemble context as factual descriptors, causal motives and how all of the above come together.

+We might imagine a Scene Description Language to be the ultimate goal of context.
+Our hypothesis here is that this imaginary Scene Description Language is just a form of the semantic spacetime that we are developing under N4L.

 In IT knowledge systems, the concept of a formal "ontology" has found popularity.
 This is the idea that there is a kind of spanning tree of correct categorical meanings